The statistics surrounding coffee industry trends are remarkable. That’s because, right now, three important things are happening.

 If you can get a user to tell you three things, three measly things, they’ll become your customer.
 In just a few images, they’re able to communicate that a coffee subscription business isn’t rocket science and signing up for one is easy—dare we say, even pleasant.

 - Digital catalog management.
 An ecommerce solution should offer a digital e-catalog that consists of every product you sell.
-It should be searchable, update in real time based on what arrives and what sells out, and contain everything a buyer needs to know.
+It should be searchable, update in real time based on your warehousing logistics, and contain everything a buyer needs to know.
 That means country of origin, tasting notes for blends, caffeine levels, price, and any other relevant information.

 - Order processing and payments.
 This is the heart and soul of an ecommerce platform and the reason they’re so epically valuable.
 The platform should offer both online and mobile ordering and integrate with your existing payment gateway.
 You should confirm that your current payment processing is either supported in the core platform or available as an add-on or extension.